TheHive-Project/TheHiveDocs/admin/cluster.md

 node3 | node2, node4
 node4 | node1, node2, node3

-## Loadbalancer
+## Load Balancing

-In front of TheHive cluster, you can add a load-balancer which distributes http requests to cluster nodes.
-One client doesn't need to use the same node (affinity is not required).
+In front of TheHive cluster, you can add a load balancer which distributes HTTP requests to cluster nodes.
+One client does not need to always use the same node as affinity is not required.

-Below an example (not optimized) of haproxy configuration :
+Below is an non-optimized example of a haproxy configuration:
 ```
 # Global standard configuration, nothing specific for TheHive
 global